Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 If the animal does not change owner and travels with its owner, or within 5 days before or after its owner, it must enter the EU via an Entry Point

 An animal that is brought into the EU can only be brought in through a so-called Entry Point.
 Entry Points are specially designated places of entry for pets where the animals' identities and accompanying documents can be checked.
-The animal must be taken in through an Entry Point in the first EU country it comes to.
-Customs check the animal and stamp the veterinary certificate in the box at the bottom of the last page.
+The animal must be taken in through an Entry Point in the first EU country it arrives to.
+Customs check the animal and stamp the health certificate in the box at the bottom of the last page.
 For example, if you have bought an animal in Bosnia and Herzegovina and travel by road via Croatia to Sweden, then Croatia is the so-called Entry Point in your case.

-Only if the veterinary certificate has been stamped at Entry Point is it valid for travel within the EU for 4 months from the date of the stamp or until the rabies vaccination stated in the certificate expires, whichever occurs first.
+Only if the health certificate has been stamped at Entry Point is it valid for travel within the EU for 4 months from the date of the stamp or until the rabies vaccination stated in the certificate expires, whichever occurs first.

 If the animal enters via another EU country

 If the animal travels into the EU via an Entry Point in another EU country, the animal must therefore be checked there before it can travel on to Sweden.
-Then the veterinary certificate must also be stamped.
+Then the health certificate must also be stamped.
 If the entry stamp is missing, the animal may be denied entry into Sweden.

 The animal comes directly to Sweden from a country outside the EU